thecodeah/taco-bot/README.md

 With Taco Bot you can send and receive tacos and compete with your friends over who has the most tacos.

 You can earn tacos by simply chatting, every time you send a chat message there is a chance that your balance increases.

-Taco bot is currently still under development and has not yet been released.